Scramble 0.11.0 is here! Laravel Data support, schema enforcement and more

 }

-This will add all the meta and other information to the docs.
+This will add all the meta and other information to the resulting docs.

 By analyzing the codebase Scramble can not only understand OK responses, but error responses as well.
 Here are the cases which Scramble understand and can document.